-You’ve probably heard about how exercise can make people happy, it is not just a theory, it has scientific data.
-During exercise, your body releases chemicals called endorphins.
-These are happy chemicals that can relieve stress and boost a person’s mood.
-Being physical can also lessen the effects of depression and anxiety.
-Try to include 30 mins. of exercise to your daily life, preferably outdoors so can appreciate the beauty of the world.
-Start small like walking or biking to your destinations and taking the stairs instead of the elevator.
+You’ve probably heard about how exercise can boost mood, and this isn’t just a theory—it’s backed by scientific data.
+During physical activity, your body releases chemicals called endorphins, often referred to as “happy chemicals.”
+These chemicals can alleviate stress and enhance mood.
+Physical activity can also mitigate the effects of depression and anxiety.
+Try to incorporate at least 30 minutes of exercise into your daily routine, preferably outdoors, so you can appreciate the beauty of nature.

-Your body’s health depends on what you eat and it affects how we feel as well, this is why the term “stress eating” exists because a lot of people do feel better after eating a hearty meal.
-In moderate amounts, carbohydrates increases serotonin, a chemical that has a calming effect on you mood and foods that are rich in protein increases dopamine, norepinephrine and tyrosine, chemicals that can boost a person’s mood and help you stay alert.
-Fruits and vegetables are filled with nutrients that feed the cells of your body including the brain, which is responsible for transmitting these mood regulating chemicals.
+Your body’s health is largely dependent on what you consume, and this directly affects how we feel.
+That’s why the term “stress eating” exists—many people do feel better after enjoying a hearty meal.
+In moderate amounts, carbohydrates can increase serotonin, a chemical that has a calming effect on your mood.
+Foods rich in protein can boost dopamine, norepinephrine, and tyrosine, chemicals that can enhance mood and help you stay alert.
+Fruits and vegetables are packed with nutrients that nourish your body’s cells, including your brain, which is responsible for transmitting these mood-regulating chemicals.

-Build up your self-esteem by being a good person with a kind heart and doing something good for somebody else.
-This will help you and the person you are helping feel better about yourselves, and who knows, maybe the person you helped needs it more than you do.
-So start being a bigger person.
+Boost your self-esteem by doing something good for someone else.
+This act of kindness can make both you and the person you’re helping feel better.
+Who knows, maybe the person you helped needs it more than you do.

-When everything feels too much for your brain to handle, there is no shame in taking a step back and walking away.
+When everything feels overwhelming, there’s no shame in taking a step back.
 Do something else or take a break until you feel better.
-Do some breathing exercise or start meditating to stop the pressure from eating away at your state of mind.
+Practice breathing exercises or start meditating to prevent stress from consuming your mental state.

-Research states that sleep deprivation has drastic effects on a person’s mood.
-Having a good night’s sleep will help you feel happier.
-Start going to bed at the same time every night to build up a routine and make sure you refrain from doing other activities on your bed other than sleep alone.
+Research indicates that sleep deprivation can have severe effects on a person’s mood.
+A good night’s sleep can help you feel happier.
+Try to go to bed at the same time every night to establish a routine and ensure your bed is reserved for sleep alone.

 No matter what others may think you need, if you feel like you need a bit of help, professional or otherwise, do what you think will be best.
 Don’t do something you don’t want to do except pushing yourself to a healthier mental state of mind.